bochen0909/menu-api-demo/README.md

     CONTAINER ID   IMAGE                                                 COMMAND                  CREATED         STATUS         PORTS                              NAMES
 9de65331d4e1   docker.elastic.co/elasticsearch/elasticsearch:8.8.1   "/bin/tini -- /usr/l…"   6 minutes ago   Up 6 minutes   0.0.0.0:9200->9200/tcp, 9300/tcp   es01
 ```
-Here security is disabled so that there is no needs to handle user/password and http certificate authentication.
+Here security is disabled so that there is no needs to handle username & password authentication and http client authentication.
 Be aware that it is not applicable to a production environment.

 ### Populate sample data
 ```shell